Trial lecture and public defence

 - In your preparations for the public defence you should take great care to know the details of the evaluation committee's report, and consult your supervisor with regards to possible topics that might be brought up by the opponents during the public defence.

-- Your defence during the public defence should be attentive and active, demonstrating the ability to reflect on critical remarks.
-You should make an effort to create a positive atmosphere during the defence, and to deliver your defence in a clear and precise manner.
+- Your defence during the public defence should be attentive and active, demonstrating your ability to reflect on critical remarks.
+You should endeavour to contribute to a positive atmosphere during the defence, and to deliver your defence in a clear and precise manner.

 - The public defence is chaired by the Dean or an appointed deputy for the Dean